Fooled by Distorted Saññā (Sañjānāti) – Origin of Attachment (Taṇhā)

 4. The current post is a follow-up to the two posts in the “Sensory Experience – A Deeper Analysis” section.

-5. The current section has two previous and future posts: “Sotapanna Stage via Understanding Perception (Saññā).”
+5. The current section has two previous posts: “Sotapanna Stage via Understanding Perception (Saññā).”